Italian real estate and property for sale in Italy

 Italian Real Estate and Property for sale in Italy

 Immobiliare Italiano list all types of Italian real estate and luxury property for sale in Italy.
 We offer a wide selection of Italy real estate from villas, houses and apartments to castles, farms, vineyards, palazzo and mansions, fixer uppers to luxury properties, old or new, restored or needing renovation, historical or modern, traditional or contemporary, in all price ranges and all locations, countryside, rural, urban, historical town and city centre.
-Immobiliare Italiano is your local Italian real estate agent and will help you to find and buy your dream property with a full range of estate agency services, multilingual and experienced in helping overseas buyers in Italy.
+Immobiliare Italiano is your local Italian real estate agent and will help you to find your ideal house for sale and buy your dream property with a full range of estate agency services, multilingual and experienced in helping overseas buyers in Italy.

 For Sale